textfx/easy-universal-cart/README.md

 Easy Universal Cart allows to create the unique cart design for the variety of landing pages in a fast way.\
-But you can use it to create shops like amazon :) \
+But you can use it to create shops like amazon :)

 All you need to do is to create the design, everything else will be done for you by Easy Universal Cart.

 ![Image alt](https://github.com/textfx/easy-universal-cart/blob/master/public/logo.gif)

-## Возможности Functions
+## Functions
 - Checkout for the order on a separate page
 - Cart synchronization between different browser tabs
 - Clears the cart before POST requests on the server